deriv-com/SmartCharts/README.md

 zoom | Zoom in and Zoom out the chart. the value should be `1` or `-1`.
 If the value is `1` the chart will be zoomed in, and if the value is `-1` it zoomed out. yAxisMargin | Set the margins of chart yAxis.
 It's an object that takes two parameters, `bottom` for margin bottom of chart, and `top` for the top margin of chart. enableScroll |  Enable/disable scroll feature in chart.
 Scroll gets disable on chart scale `1:1` and enable whenever user zoom in/out.
 This property override that feature .
+Defaults to `true` enableZoom |  Enable/disable zoom feature in chart.
 Defaults to `true`

 ### Chart Settings